-Summer is the perfect time for fireplace and chimney maintenance, since you’re unlikely to be lighting any indoor fires throughout the season.
+Summer is the perfect time for fireplace and chimney maintenance since you’re unlikely to be lighting any indoor fires throughout the season.
 Proactive maintenance during the warmer months helps homeowners to prepare for smooth fireplace usage in the colder months.

-- Schedule an inspection: A professional inspection should be performed each year before a fireplace is used for the first time.
+- Schedule an inspection: A professional inspection should be performed each year before a fireplace is used for the first time, making summer the perfect opportunity to get this done.
 Chimney sweeps remove unsafe debris and report damage that could lead to future unwanted fires.

 - Close the damper: The damper needs to be closed in order to prevent your home’s air conditioning from escaping through the chimney.
 Closing the damper also prevents drafts from coming down the chimney.

-Even though the fireplace might be the last thing on your mind when it’s hot outside, it’s important to use the warmer months to your advantage when it comes to maintenance.
+Even though the fireplace might be the last thing on your mind when it’s hot outside, it’s helpful to use the warmer months to your advantage when it comes to maintenance.
 Proactive measures taken during the summer help provide peace of mind during fireplace use in the fall and winter.

-Indoor Fire Safety Tips
+Essential Indoor Fire Safety Tips

 - Don’t vacuum ashes: When cleaning around your fireplace after using it, never vacuum up the ashes.
 Ashes can contain live coals that are still burning, which could lead to disaster when vacuumed.

 - Always use fireplace tools to handle hot contents: Never use your hands to handle burning or recently burned logs in your fireplace.
-Always purchase tools specifically made for fireplaces like pokers and log lifters.
+Only purchase tools specifically made for fireplaces like pokers and log lifters.

-TrustedChoice.com Article | Reviewed by Paul Martin
+TrustedChoice.com Article | Reviewed by Jeffrey Green

-©2021, Consumer Agent Portal, LLC.
+©2022, Consumer Agent Portal, LLC.
 All rights reserved.